Jannah58/Uber-Request-Analysis/README.md

 • Calculate Supply gap in City and Airport.

-• Convert every date to day name  and plotting daily requests then :
+• Map each date to day name  and deriving some insights on daily requests :

     •Plotting daily requests wrt Pickup points.
     •Plotting daily requests wrt Status.